 The second day is a splash of colors.
 Kids and adults soak each other in the water and apply color to each other.

 People forget their enemies and come together to celebrate Holi.
-Many festival-goers enjoy Holi by consuming bhang – a treat made from Cannabis paste.
+Like This Site says, cannabis is a part of happiness!
+Here, many festival-goers enjoy Holi by consuming Bhang – a treat made from Cannabis paste.